What is EMDR Therapy?

 Wondering if EMDR therapy can help you work through trauma?

 EMDR therapy, EMDR, or eye movement desensitization and reprocessing therapy, was developed by Francine Shapiro.
-EMDR therapy modality was founded in 1988 and has since become a popular form of mental health treatment and trauma therapy.
+EMDR therapy modality was founded in 1987 and has since become a popular form of mental health treatment and trauma therapy.
 EMDR can help people who have experienced severe trauma and related mental health conditions.
 Traumatic and painful events sometimes have a way of sticking with people and can make it difficult to function when you consistently experience flashbacks to your trauma.

 Another way that EMDR therapy is conducted is through hand tapping.
-An EMDR counselor guides their client to tap places on their body that stimulate brain activity while discussing traumatic experiences.
+An EMDR therapist guides their client to tap places on their body that stimulate brain activity while discussing traumatic experiences.
 EMDR therapy aims to help the person recall different memories surrounding trauma to desensitize themselves to these distressing memories.
 Other forms of rapid eye movement and desensitization may be used during treatment, but the key to eye movement desensitization and reprocessing (EMDR) is bilateral stimulation.

 During EMDR therapy, the client is asked to recall distressing events.
-A trusted EMDR counselor asks their client to tap their body or move their eyes while recalling said traumatic memories.
+A trusted EMDR therapist asks their client to tap their body or move their eyes while recalling said traumatic memories.
 EMDR therapy can help both the mind and body with a natural healing process to work through psychological trauma and associated symptoms such as anxiety, depression, panic attacks, and more.

 Traumatic stress studies and statistics show that it works for post-traumatic stress disorder (PTSD) and other instances of trauma.
 According to Kaiser Permanente (a healthcare company), in one study, 100% of trauma victims and 77% of people who had experienced complex trauma benefited from EMDR therapy.
-EMDR is a structured therapy that may also be a helpful tool in aiding multiple trauma victims, such as war veterans and soldiers at large.
+EMDR therapy is a structured therapy that may also be a helpful tool in aiding multiple trauma victims, such as war veterans and soldiers at large.

-When you read about EMDR therapy, you will likely see bilateral stimulation, which is a core component of how EMDR works.
+When you read about EMDR therapy, you will likely see bilateral stimulation, which is a core component of how EMDR therapy works.
 That means an EMDR therapist helps a client stimulate both parts of their brain through eye movements or other forms of desensitization and reprocessing.
 This is accomplished through the client tracking different stimuli with their eyes.
-For example, an EMDR professional may move their finger back and forth while a client follows it to stimulate different parts of their brain.
+For example, an EMDR therapist or professional may move their finger back and forth while a client follows it to stimulate different parts of their brain.
 As mentioned above, tapping is another example of bilateral stimulation.
 Alternatively, some EMDR professionals use light sources as another external stimulus to help their clients engage in bilateral stimulation.
 The individual in treatment follows a light back-and-forth with their eyes to engage different brain hemispheres.
 Bilateral stimulation is a significant part of EMDR therapy.

 Eight phases